 The Government of Madhya Pradesh, in partnership with UNICEF and the British Council launched a three-year English Language teacher training programme in November 2014.
-The programme aims to improve the quality of English language teaching and learning in primary schools in Mandsaur, Neemuch, Ratlam, Shajapur, Agar, Dewas, Sehore and Ujjain districts.
-It aims to develop 9000 primary teachers’ use of learning-centred classroom approaches, improve their confidence in using English and offer increased opportunities for continuing professional development (CPD).
+The programme aimed to improve the quality of English language teaching and learning in primary schools in Mandsaur, Neemuch, Ratlam, Shajapur, Agar, Dewas, Sehore and Ujjain districts.
+It aimed to develop 9000 primary teachers’ use of learning-centred classroom approaches, improve their confidence in using English and offer increased opportunities for continuing professional development (CPD).

 EMPower - Developing English Teaching in Madhya Pradesh

 - build a sustainable infrastructure to support improved in-service teacher training (INSET) and the continuing professional development (CPD) of English teachers with the potential to provide a model for other subject disciplines and other bodies